lordoferos/geo-spatial-analysis/README.md

 1. Clone the repository onto your local machine.

-2. Open extract_climate_data.Rmd in RStudio.
+2. Open gam_min_max.Rmd in RStudio.

 3. Run the code in extract_climate_data.R.
 This will extract climate data for the Gambia from the WorldClim database and save the data in a directory called output.